barrucadu/memo.barrucadu.co.uk/memos/career-levels.markdown

 taxon: self
 ---

+<aside class="highlight">The competency framework for my current job isn't public, so this memo is no longer being updated.</aside>

 This memo is an attempt to judge myself against software development career levels I've found online.
 Even if I never apply to a particular company whose criteria I've examined, by thinking about